sugdyzhekov/intellij-sdk-docs/basics/architectural_overview/psi_references.md

 Normally, references can be contributed into elements which don't have their own references, such as string literals and comments.
 References are also often contributed into non-code files, such as XML or JSON.

 Contributing references is one of the most common ways to extend an existing language.
-F

-A key capability of references is that they can *cross language boundaries*.
+For example, your plugin can contribute references to Java code, even though the Java PSI is part of the platform and not defined in your plugin.

+To contribute your own references, see the [reference contributor tutorial](tutorials/custom_language_support/reference_contributor.md).

+## References with Optional or Multiple Resolve Results

+In the simplest case, a reference resolves to a single element, and if the resolve fails, this means that the code is incorrect and the IDE needs to highlight it as an error.
+However, there are cases when the situation is different.

+The first case is *soft references*.
+Consider the `new File("foo.txt")` example above.
+If IntelliJ IDEA can't find the file "foo.txt", it doesn't mean that an error needs to be highlighted - maybe the file is only available at runtime.
+Such references return `true` from the `PsiReference.isSoft()` method.

+The second case is *polyvariant references*.
+Consider the case of a JavaScript program.
+JavaScript is a dynamically typed language, so the IDE cannot always precisely determine which method is being called at a particular location.
+To handle this, it provides a reference that can be resolved to multiple possible elements.
+Such references implement the [`PsiPolyVariantReference`](upsource:///platform/core-api/src/com/intellij/psi/PsiPolyVariantReference.java) interface.